 Delegation is the Key – Working on (Not in) the Business

-Recently I have become manager to a local football team.
-I find myself using the delegation techniques in getting players to assist my workload and because of this get branded lazy or saying I am a chief delegator.
+Recently I have become a manager of a local football team.
+I find myself using delegation in getting players to assist my workload.
+Because of this get branded lazy or I have people saying I am ‘Chief Delegator’.
 But actually this is where success comes from and getting everyone to muck in and help out.
-This is actually good management skills because if you read my road to failure article on laziness then it will show that success is when the managers can spend time physically working on strengthening the football team or business and not working within it (i.e. personally writing the blogs, building the links, cleaning the offices in workload should be delegated as should in football collecting the kits, filling up water bottles etc).

 Your value as a leader isn’t knowing how to do everything, it’s knowing who can do what and getting them to do it!

 In the military, the best leaders and commanders are the individuals who have the knowledge and ability to delegate.
 Here is an amazing article on 5 Reasons You Need To Delegate Your Way To Success which runs through why delegation is very important.
 It’s impossible to know everything your employees know.

 This doesn’t make you a less professionally competent person, it makes you normal.
 Richard Branson does not know how to drive one of his trains or aeroplanes but he runs a successful business in Virgin in these industries.

 - Ask Me – Would I Build My Own Extension?

 - Create More Time To Synergise